c24b/crawax/README.rst

-Example
+Examples
 -----------------------------
-*   Discover with search
+*   Discover with search:
 With the Bing API key "1234567890", let's get 50 urls from bing and crawl them for the query "Algues Vertes":
 ::
     python crawtext.py alguesVertes discover "Algues Vertes" --key=1234567890

-*   Discover with a file
+*   Discover with a file:
 With a file seeds.txt that store url (see seeds.txt for example), let's get see how many linked pages match the query "Algues vertes":
 ::
     python crawtext.py alguesVertes discover "Algues Vertes" --file=seeds.txt

 * Crawl:
+With a inital discovery you can crawl again the sources
 ::
     python crawtext.py alguesVertes crawl "Algues Vertes"